 Now, we’re in the era of machines and they have a lot to say.
 The ability to embed connectivity into ‘things’, and to then manage these assets, is getting easier and more affordable.
-According to Ericsson, the number of massive IoT connections NB-IoT (more on which later) and Cat-M tripled in 2019.
+Ericsson reported that the amount of NB-IoT and Cat-M massive connections for the Internet of Things (IoT) tripled in 2019.

-As such, a growing number of businesses from a wider pool of vertical sectors are benefitting from the business efficiencies of IoT.
+More and more businesses in different sectors are benefiting from the efficiency of IoT technology.
 Think of the automotive industry, for instance.
-A manufacturer can use machine-to-machine (M2M) connectivity to speed up production lines, reduce energy use and costs, ensure consistency in quality, monitor equipment, and more!
+A manufacturer can use machine-to-machine (M2M) connectivity to speed up production lines, save energy and money, maintain consistent quality, monitor equipment, and more!

 As with any solution or innovation in the tech sector, NB-IoT has proven divisive.
 Yet the benefits remain clear, both for current applications and supporting future use cases.
 Ideal for devices that need small amounts of data, low bandwidth and long battery life, NB-IoT is capable of connecting the machine-‘manned’ factories of the future.

 Underpinning this growth is mobile roaming.
 The rise of the robots is happening on a global scale, with devices needing to cross borders, and remain connected wherever they travel.
 It’s for this reason that Kaleido estimates that there will be around 427 million roaming M2M connections by the end of 2024.
 Hardware manufacturers need to be sure they can deploy new IoT solutions to an international market.
 Businesses need to be able to quickly launch and manage IoT propositions.
 And operators need to support all of the above with NB-IoT roaming services.

 Across the world there is growing support for NB-IoT this year, with the global private narrowband- Internet of Things (NB-IoT) Market expected to register a steady expansion at a CAGR of 92.1% between 2020 and 2025.